Enrollment-stage Backdoor Attacks on Speaker Recognition Systems via Adversarial Ultrasound: Related Works

 \subsection{Inaudible Voice Attacks}

 \bd achieves highly imperceptible and real-time backdoor attack by modulating the low-frequency voiceprint signal (also named baseband) on an ultrasonic carrier.
-The idea of leveraging the inaudible voice attack to complete the specific voiceprint injection is inspired by previous work~\cite{roy2017backdoor, zhang2017dolphinattack,yan2019feasibility}, which exploits the non-linearity loophole of microphones.
+The idea of leveraging the inaudible voice attack to complete the specific voiceprint injection is inspired by previous work~\cite{zhang2017dolphinattack,yan2019feasibility}, which exploits the non-linearity loophole of microphones.
 The following work has devoted much effect to improving the performance of this attack.
 Roy \emph{et al.}~\cite{roy2018inaudible} enhance its attack range up to 25~ft.
 Yan et al.~\cite{yan2020surfingattack} further validate the feasibility of launching inaudible voice attacks across a long distance (e.g., a 30~ft long) via solid materials.
 Moreover, CapSpeaker~\cite{ji2022capspeaker} enables modulation and injection of ultrasound via the capacitors assembled in smart devices, which provides a new type of attack source for inaudible voice attacks.
+Vrifle~\cite{li2024vrifle} proposes the first ultrasonic adversarial perturbation attacks that can manipulate ASRs in real time, based on the ultrasound transformation modeling, while addressing user auditory and disruption issues even launching attacks at far distances.
 Nonetheless, existing inaudible voice attacks present poor performance in attacking ASV systems due to severally lossy audio quality after the demodulation of the microphone.
 Meanwhile, the performances of those attacks are remarkably affected by the placement of attacking equipment.
 To address the above issues, we carefully craft and optimize the baseband of \bd only on several single-frequency points, making it more robust to attack ASV systems.